Skip to content

 Args:

-include_self: Whether to include self in results (if present)
+include_self: Whether to include self in results (default: True)

 Returns: